sdss/mangadap/docs/development.rst

 Adding new functionality
 ------------------------

-The pairing of the defining parameters of a specific analysis method and the instantiation of the method itself, like what I show above, is ubiquitous in the DAP, following from one of the main design principles.
+The pairing of the defining parameters of a specific analysis method and the instantiation of the method itself, like what is shown above, is ubiquitous in the DAP, following from one of the main design principles.
 Apart from allowing one to alter the details of how the DAP proceeds via changing or adding configuration files (instead of changing the code itself), this also facilitates incorporating new algorithms within the existing infrastructure.

 The implementation of hooks for including new algorithms into the DAP infrastructure exists; however, it is minimal in some respects and hasn't been well tested.
 That means that, for anyone that tries this, there are sure to be some growing pains in making sure it works properly.
-At the moment, a primary limitation to incorporating new algorithms is that the procedure is not as simple as adding a new file with code in the ``$MANGADAP_DIR/python/mangadap/contrib`` directory and a new configuration file.
+At the moment, a primary limitation to incorporating new algorithms is that the procedure is not as simple as adding a new file with code in the ``$MANGADAP_DIR/mangadap/contrib`` directory and a new configuration file.
 Instead, one has to alter a number of bits of code in the DAP.
 There are a few ways to do this, but testing of these methods has been limited.
 The following are two sketched out examples of including new functionality or algorithms.

 1. Adding a new binning scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~